 What is licensing scheme for remote with the thin client?

 To use a vendor plugin or the built-in SSH functionality of remote development, you need to have a license to the corresponding IDE, the same way as for the desktop version.
 The license will be asked on the local machine upon connecting to the remote IDE.
 If your local workstation already has an active suitable license, JetBrains Client will pick it.
 If you'd like to become a vendor or are orchestrating remote development within your organization, contact us for further details.

 How does remote with the thin client work?

 You have a server which is a physical or virtual machine to host the source code and run headless CLion or other IDE that will perform most of the IDE features.

 You have a client, which is a physical machine used by developers to connect to the server and provide a thin client which will be used for developers work.
 For example, it could be your laptop.

 You start JetBrains Gateway that connects everything together and gets you a thin client as an output that has an advanced editor, which is based on JetBrains Rider’s RD protocol that makes typing and working in the editor feel instant.

 What are the system requirements for the remote server?

 The Linux platform should have any recent Linux distribution such as Ubuntu 16.04+, RHEL/Centos 7+, and so on.
+There is no arm64 support yet.
 We recommend that you use machines with 2+ cores, 4GB+ of RAM, and 5GB+ of disk space.

 What is JetBrains Gateway?